 The aim of this class is to learn the essential concepts and the vocabulary related to Marketing, financial markets and the issues of globalization.

-LEA3/17c: ENGLISH ORAL TRANSLATION Fall Semester
+LEA3/17c: ENGLISH ORAL TRANSLATION

-Classes: 12 hours

-ECTS credits: 1

-OBJECTIVE:

 To enable students to translate orally and on sight unseen written documents, particularly speeches.
-COURSE PROGRAM:

--Learning useful vocabulary for making official speeches -Translating at sight
+-Learning useful vocabulary for making official speeches

--Learning to improvise orally
+- -Translating at sight - -Learning to improvise orally

-ASSESSMENT:

 Students will translate a previously unseen document on sight.
 (15 mins.)

-LCE3/18a & 22a: ENGLISH ANALYTICAL GRAMMAR Fall & Spring Semesters It is possible to join this class in January.
-Classes: 18 hours ECTS credits: 3 per semester OBJECTIVE:
+LCE3/18a & 22a: ENGLISH ANALYTICAL GRAMMAR

+THIS COURSE IS TAUGHT IN BOTH ENGLISH AND FRENCH.
+STUDENTS ATTENDING THIS CLASS SHOULD UNDERSTAND BOTH LANGUAGES.

 To provide students with the theoretical tools they need to analyse the grammatical structures in English they may meet and provide an overview of Linguistics in English.
-COURSE PROGRAM:

 This class will give a general overview of the study of English grammar and linguistics in France.
 We shall concentrate on the basics of enunciative grammar particularly concentrating on the noun, the verb and the complex sentence.
-BIBLIOGRAPHY:

 Adamczewski, H. Grammaire linguistique de l'anglais.
 Paris : Colin, 1982.

 Cotte, P. L'Explication grammaticale des textes anglais.
 2ème édition.
 Paris : P.U.F., 1996.

 Joly, A. et O'Kelly, D. Grammaire systématique de l'anglais.
 Paris : Nathan, 1989.

 Lapaire, J.-R. et Rotgé, W. Linguistique et grammaire de l'anglais.
 Toulouse : P.U.
 Mirail, 1991.

 Larreya, P. et Rivière, C. Grammaire explicative de l'anglais.
 3ème édition.
 Paris : Longman France, 2005.
 Souesme, J.-C. Grammaire anglaise en contexte.
 Paris : Ophrys, 1992.

-LCE3/18b & 22b: PUBLIC SPEAKING Fall & Spring Semesters THIS COURSE IS TAUGHT IN ENGLISH It is possible to join this class in January.
-Classes: 12 hours ECTS credits: 1 per semester OBJECTIVE:
+LCE3/18b & 22b: PUBLIC SPEAKING

 Teaching students to express themselves clearly and fluently in public in formal and professional settings.

-COURSE PROGRAM:
+- -Public speaking

+- -Making oral presentations

+- -Role plays

--Public speaking -Making oral presentations -Role plays LCE3/18c & 22c: ADVANCED LITERARY TRANSLATION : FRENCH - ENGLISH Fall & Spring Semesters Classes: 18 hours ECTS credits: 3 per semester Students must have already studied translation COURSE PROGRAM:
+LCE3/18c & 22c: ADVANCED LITERARY TRANSLATION: FRENCH - ENGLISH

+Students must have already studied translation

 Students will work on a series of extracts from 20th century English literature particularly chosen on account of their grammatical complexities.

-LCE3/18d & 22d: ADVANCED LITERARY TRANSLATION : ENGLISH - FRENCH Fall & Spring Semesters Classes: 18 hours ECTS credits: 3 per semester Level C1 in French required COURSE PROGRAM:
+LCE3/18d & 22d: ADVANCED LITERARY TRANSLATION: ENGLISH - FRENCH

+Level C1 in French required

 Students will work on a series of extracts from novels from different parts of the English-speaking world particularly chosen on account of their lexical grammatical & stylistic complexities.

 LEA3/17d & 21d: WRITTEN EXPESSION IN ENGLISH

-Fall and Spring Semesters

-Classes: 12 hours ECTS credits: 1 per semester

-OBJECTIVE:

 To help students master the written language and improve comprehension.
-COURSE PROGRAM:

--Studying press articles about current issues -Creating a vocabulary data base -Reformulating information : summaries, replying to articles, letters etc. -Arguing a point, participating in a written debate ASSESSMENT:
+- -Studying press articles about current issues - -Creating a vocabulary data base - -Reformulating information : summaries, replying to articles, letters etc. - -Arguing a point, participating in a written debate

 It will be a mixture of comprehension and expression exercises: writing or rewriting from a written document, essays, correspondence, vocabulary exercises...
 Exams will take place during the class.

 LEA3/17e & 21e: ORAL EXPRESSION IN ENGLISH

-Fall and Spring Semesters

-THIS COURSE IS TAUGHT IN ENGLISH

-Classes: 12 hours ECTS credits: 1 per semester

-OBJECTIVE:

 Improving students' understanding of audio texts and their oral expression.
-COURSE PROGRAM:

 Listening to soundtracks; presentations, role plays, debates.
 Exercises for pronunciation, accent and intonation.
-PERSONAL WORK:

-Listening to the BBC, films in English, preparing presentations etc. ASSESSMENT:
+Listening to the BBC, films in English, preparing presentations etc. $\,$